 However, when we look at our own internal data, we know that most merchants are not processing these cards at their most optimal interchange rate.
 We created a software called Commercial Card Optimization that auto-populates the fields necessary to achieve lower interchange rates on commercial card transactions.
 No upgrade or download required.

-Bypass credit card acceptance costs altogether with a surcharge.
+Offset credit card acceptance cost with a surcharge.
 If you’re looking for a solution that gives you complete control and predictability in your card acceptance costs, surcharging could make it happen.
 Surcharging is a percentage-based fee applied to the final total of a transaction.
-This fee is used to cover the cost of credit card acceptance for the transaction, which means the cardholder paid for the acceptance cost instead of the business.
+This fee is used to offset the cost of credit card acceptance for the transaction, which means the cardholder paid for the majority of the acceptance cost instead of the business.

 Whether it’s online or in-person, surcharging is a strong option for businesses looking to take charge of their credit card acceptance costs.
 Plus, debit cards are set at a flat rate cost, regardless of PIN entry or not, which makes billing statements easier to read and evaluate.